Skip to main content

 Figure \(\PageIndex{13}\): Nucleosome Core Structure.
 Histones H2A and H2B dimerize, and Histones H3 and H4 dimerize.
 Two dimers of each join to form a histone core octamer.
 The DNA double helix winds 1.65 times around the octamer core, forming the nucleosome structure.
 Image adapted from: Nucleosome Structure

-The linker histone H1 binds the nucleosome at the entry and exit sites of the DNA, thus locking the DNA into place and allowing the formation of a higher order structure, as shown in Figure \(\PageIndex{14}\).
+The linker histone H1 binds the nucleosome at the entry and exit sites of the DNA, thus locking the DNA into place and allowing the formation of a higher-order structure, as shown in Figure \(\PageIndex{14}\).
 The most basic such formation is the 10 nm fiber or bead-on-a-string conformation.
 This involves the wrapping of DNA around nucleosomes, with approximately 50 base pairs of DNA separating each pair of nucleosomes, also referred to as linker DNA.

 Figure \(\PageIndex{14}\): Overall Nucleosome Structure.
 (A) Side view diagram of the nucleosome structure with the histone octamer shown in blue, the DNA double helix in red, and the histone H1 linker in green.
 (B) Shows a top-view rendering of the histone octamer with the associated DNA helix.
 Note that the Histone tails from H3 and H2B protrude from the DNA.
 Image A from: Darekk2 Image B from EMW

 The histone tail extensions constitute up to 30% by mass of the histones.
 Still, they are not visible in the crystal structures of nucleosomes due to their high intrinsic flexibility, and have been thought to be largely unstructured (Figure 4.14).
 The N-terminal tails of histones H3 and H2B pass through a channel formed by the minor grooves of the two DNA strands, protruding from the DNA every 20 bp.
 The N-terminal tail of histone H4, on the other hand, has a region of highly basic amino acids (16-25), which, in the crystal structure, forms an interaction with the highly acidic surface region of a H2A-H2B dimer of another nucleosome, being potentially relevant for the higher-order structure of nucleosomes.
-This interaction is thought to occur under physiological conditions, suggesting that acetylation of the H4 tail distorts the higher-order structure of chromatin.
+This interaction is thought to occur under physiological conditions, suggesting that acetylation of the H4 tail distorts the higher-order chromatin structure.

-NIH_NCBI_iCn3D_Banner.svg Figure \(\PageIndex{15}\): Human nucleosome (3afa).
+Two right-pointing arrows on a blue background, indicating direction or progression.
+Figure \(\PageIndex{15}\): Human nucleosome (3afa).
 (Copyright; author via source).

 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...B2SwQHYDLj4BJ6